 'The Trade Bill: time to give Parliament more say in UK trade deals', 24 September 2020, UK in a Changing Europe

-Jones, Emily and Sand, Anna (2020), 'Ripe for reform: UK scrutiny of international trade agreements', Global Economic Governance Programme Working Paper 144.
+Jones, E and Sands, A (2020), 'Ripe for reform: UK scrutiny of international trade agreements', Global Economic Governance Programme Working Paper 144.

-Jones, Emily (2020), 'Will this time really be different?
+Jones, E (2020), 'Will this time really be different?
 Twenty years of trying (and failing) to reset Europe-Africa relations', Global Policy Journal.

-Jones, Emily (2020), The Political Economy of Bank Regulation in Developing Countries: Risk and Reputation.
+Jones, E (2020), The Political Economy of Bank Regulation in Developing Countries: Risk and Reputation.
 Oxford University Press.

-Jones, Emily (2019), 'The Brexit negotiations: hampered by the UK's weak strategy' European Journal of Legal Studies, Special Issue, pp. 23-58
+Jones, E (2019), 'The Brexit negotiations: hampered by the UK's weak strategy' European Journal of Legal Studies, Special Issue, pp. 23-58

 Emily Jones teaches courses on international economic relations and negotiation skills for public policy as part of the Master of Public Policy.
 She also runs a policy simulation on international trade negotiations.
 Emily supervises DPhil theses in international political economy, and teaches executive short-courses on negotiation strategy, with a focus on international trade.